 PRO TIP: Remember that in New Orleans you are allowed to take alcoholic beverages to go!

-- Jazz/Piano Bars – My favorite is Pat O'Brien’s, home of the Hurricane.
+- Jazz/Piano Bars – Again, Pat O'Brien’s is my favorite, home of the Hurricane.

 - Carousel Bar & Lounge – This revolving bar has been named one of the Top 20 Bars in the World.
 Come to Hotel Monteleone and enjoy a cocktail where the likes of Ernest Hemingway, William Faulkner, and Tennessee Williams also threw a few back.